muzooka/api/readme.md

 ## How To Request An API Key

 1. Login to [Muzooka](https://app.muzooka.com/m/login).
-2. Verify your Facebook account and permissions, you will be directed to the Profile Manager.
+2. Verify your Facebook account and permissions, then you will be directed to the Profile Manager.
 3. Click on your avatar and then [API Keys](https://app.muzooka.com/m/developers).
 4. Click the blue `Request API Key` button.
 5. Once approved you will receive an email from Muzooka, [login](https://app.muzooka.com/m/login) and return to the [Developer](https://app.muzooka.com/m/developers) section.